-The manner in which each policy will be implemented in practical terms, with aims/objectives and indicators of progress is presented in the following summary table:
+The manner in which each policy will be implemented in practical terms, with aims/ objectives and indicators of progress is presented in the following summary table:

 NP POLICY Related NP objective/s - what the policy is aiming to achieve Implementing the policy - comment Delivery partners Measures to be used to monitor progress CH1: VILLAGE CHARACTER AND ENVIRONMENTALLY SENSITIVE DESIGN To conserve and, where possible, enhance the rural character of MuW and its surrounding countryside.
 MuWPC Planning Sub-Group to review each planning proposal to assess conformity with policy MuWPCWODC Assessment of applications either rejected or supported CH2: KEY VIEWS To conserve the high-quality and accessible countryside setting of the Parish, open landscapes and key views.
-MuWPC Planning Sub-Group to review each planning proposal to assess conformity with policy MuWPCWODC Assessment of applications either rejected or supported CH3: SEPARATION OF THE VILLAGE OF MILTON UNDER WYCHWOOD FROM THE HAMLET OF UPPER MILTON To maintain the discrete identity of MuW and the adjacent hamlet of Upper Milton, each of these villages having their own MuWPC Planning Sub-Group to review each planning proposal to assess conformity with policy MuWPCWODC Assessment of applications either rejected or supported
+MuWPC Planning Sub-Group to review each planning proposal to assess conformity with policy MuWPCWODC Assessment of applications either rejected or supported CH3: NON-COALESCENCE OF MUW WITH UPPER MILTON To maintain the discrete identity of MuW and the adjacent hamlet of Upper Milton, each of these villages having their own MuWPC Planning Sub-Group to review each planning proposal to assess conformity with policy MuWPCWODC Assessment of applications either rejected or supported

-NP POLICY Related NP objective/s - what the policy is aiming to achieve Implementing the policy - comment Delivery partners Measures to be used to monitor progress CH4: SEPARATION OF MILTON-UNDER- WYCHWOOD AND SHIPTON- UNDER-WYCHWOOD E1: BLUE-GREEN distinct character within the Parish.
-To maintain the separation of Milton-under-Wychwood from its neighbour Shipton-under-Wychwood To conserve and enhance MuWPC Planning Sub-Group to review each planning proposal to assess conformity with policy MuWPC Planning Sub-Group MuWPC WODC MuWPC Assessment of applications either rejected or supported Assessment of applications CORRIDORS FOR BIODIVERSITY AND WILDLIFE MOVEMENT biodiversity and seek environmental improvements. to review each planning proposal to assess conformity with policy MuWPC will maintain an ongoing dialogue with neighbouring parishes and with landowners and land managers to support the maintenance and enhancement of these vital areas for wildlife development.
-WODC EA Wild Oxfordshire Wychwood Forest Trust TVERC Landowners and land managers Members of the community including wildlife monitoring groups including MuW's 'Springwatch' Reports to be sourced from relevant delivery partners at the end of each year E2: LOCAL GREEN SPACES To protect important green spaces of high amenity and biodiversity value from development.
+NP POLICY Related NP objective/s - what the policy is aiming to achieve Implementing the policy - comment Delivery partners Measures to be used to monitor progress CH4: SEPARATION OF MILTON-UNDER- WYCHWOOD AND SHIPTON- UNDER-WYCHWOOD distinct character within the Parish.
+To maintain the separation of Milton-under-Wychwood from its neighbour Shipton- under-Wychwood MuWPC Planning Sub-Group to review each planning proposal to assess conformity with policy MuWPCWODC Assessment of applications either rejected or supported E1: BLUE-GREEN CORRIDORS FOR BIODIVERSITY AND WILDLIFE MOVEMENT To conserve and enhance biodiversity and seek environmental improvements.
+MuWPC Planning Sub-Group to review each planning proposal to assess conformity with policy MuWPC will maintain an ongoing dialogue with neighbouring parishes and with landowners and land managers to support the maintenance and enhancement of these vital areas for wildlife development.
+MuWPC WODC EA Wild Oxfordshire Wychwood Forest Trust TVERC Landowners and land managers Members of the community including wildlife monitoring groups including MuW's 'Springwatch' Assessment of applications either rejected or supported Reports to be sourced from relevant delivery partners at the end of each year E2: LOCAL GREEN SPACES To protect important green spaces of high amenity and biodiversity value from development.
 MuWPC Planning Sub-Group to review each planning proposal to assess conformity with policy MuWPC will maintain regular communication with neighbouring parishes and with owners and land MuWPC WODC Landowners and land managers Members of the community including wildlife Assessment of applications either rejected or supported Reports from landowners and land managers and members of the public Reports from relevant local health organisations